 Interest expenses include (i) interest paid on our bank borrowings and other indebtedness, including our secured note, (ii) amortization of debt issuance cost, (iii) accretion of discount from embedded derivatives and (iv) accretion of discount from warrants, all net of amounts capitalized to construction costs.
 The secured note bore interest at the fixed annual rate of 15.6%.
-Interest rates on our bank borrowings, all of which, except US\$25 million borrowed from ICBC Asia Limited, US\$25 million borrowed from Agricultural Bank of China (Singapore) and US\$10 million borrowed from Industrial and Commercial Bank of Thai Limited, are granted by PRC commercial banks and denominated in RMB, are typically variable and linked to benchmark rates published by the PBOC.
+Interest rates on our bank borrowings, all of which, except US\$25 million borrowed from Agricultural Bank of China (Singapore) and US\$10 million borrowed from Industrial and Commercial Bank of Thai Limited, are granted by PRC commercial banks and denominated in RMB, are typically variable and linked to benchmark rates published by the PBOC.
 The US\$25 million borrowed during 2012 from ICBC Asia Limited were US\$15 million at a rate of 2.8% plus LIBOR and US\$10 million at a rate of 1.9% plus LIBOR, which both are denominated in U.S. dollars and secured by RMB deposits in ICBC Zhengzhou Branch.
-The US\$25 million borrowed during 2012 from Agricultural Bank of China (Singapore) were US\$15 million at a rate of 2.4% plus LIBOR and US\$10 million at a rate of 2.0% plus LIBOR, which both are denominated in U.S. dollars and secured by RMB deposits in Agricultural Bank of China Zhengzhou Branch.
-The US\$10 million borrowed during 2012 from Industrial and Commercial Bank of Thai Limited were at a rate of 2.1% plus LIBOR, which is denominated in U.S. dollars and secured by RMB deposits in China Guangfa Bank Zhengzhou Branch.
+The US\$10 million borrowed during 2012 from Industrial and Commercial Bank of China (Singapore) were US\$15 million at a rate of 2.4% plus LIBOR and US\$10 million at a rate of 2.0% plus LIBOR, which both are denominated in U.S. dollars and secured by RMB deposits in ICBC Zhengzhou Branch.
+The US\$10 million borrowed during 2012 from Industrial and Commercial Bank of Thai Limited were at a rate of 2.1% plus LIBOR and US\$10 million at a rate of 2.0% plus LIBOR, which both are denominated in U.S. dollars and secured by RMB deposits in Agricultural Bank of China Zhengzhou Branch.
+The US\$10 million borrowed during 2012 from Industrial and Commercial Bank of Thai Limited were at a rate of 2.1% plus LIBOR, which is denominated in U.S. dollars and secured by RMB deposits in Agricultural Bank of China Guangfa Bank Zhengzhou Branch.
 Our weighted average interest rate on short-term bank loans as of December 31, 2012 was 5.31%.
-As of December 31, 2012, the PBOC benchmark rate for a one-year loan was 6.00% per annum and those for loans of more than one year ranged from 6.15% to 6.55% per annum.
+As of December 31, 2012, the PBOC benchmark rate for a one-year loan was 6.00% per annum and those for loans of more than one year ranged fr